 • Pray!
 Pray for these requests listed and for the many Asian people groups listed.
 Pray how God would have you become more involved.

-• If you live in Northwest Arkansas and want to know how you can actively become involved with reaching Asians and/or helping start this church plant, contact Jamie below.
+• If you live in Northwest Arkansas and want to know how you can actively become involved with reaching Asians and/or helping start this church plant, contact Vince below.

 Details